by Steven Gledhill for FREEdom from MEdom Project

 For God was in Christ, reconciling the world to himself, no longer counting people’s sins against them.
 And he gave us this wonderful message of reconciliation.
 2 Corinthians 5:19 (NLT)

-Jesus Christ came to earth to identify with the human experience, to die as a sacrifice for our self-centered ‘me’dom problem.
+Jesus Christ came to earth to identify with the human experience; then to die as a sacrifice for our self-centered condition that contains within it a fatal flaw.
 Nailed to the cross with Jesus was every mistake we ever committed.
 Jesus was wounded severely with gaping wounds wide open as he bled and died.
 With his wounds untreated, Jesus was buried in the grave, his body broken, entombed by man’s sin.
 For three days, the Bible says, the soul of the Sympathetic Savior bore the anguish of all of our guilt and shame.

 But then something happened.
 The wounded soul and body of Jesus was healed and restored; resurrected into new life.
 When Jesus showed himself to his friends and family, they struggled to believe it.
 So as proof, Jesus showed them his scars.
 Now his wounds were healed.
 Scars are healed wounds, evidence of something that was at one time extremely painful.
 The evidence of your past is plain to see in your scars but your wounds are healed because of Christ’s suffering.
 By his scars you are healed and restored, though you may struggle to believe it.
 The memories of your past need not own you.